flueke/mvme/src/analysis/expr_data/expr_help.rst

 ================================================================================

 Parsing, compilation and evaluation of the expressions is done using the ``exprtk`` library by Arash Partow.
-Very detailed information can be found on the web:
+Detailed information can be found on the
+web:

 - https://github.com/ArashPartow/exprtk/blob/master/readme.txt
 - http://www.partow.net/programming/exprtk/index.html